Pathi-rao/Buildweeks/README.md

 # Buildweeks
- A repo which contains all the Build-week projects
+ A repo which contains all the Build-week projects and mini projects